albertchang/CSV-to-flare.json-D3-parser/readme.md

 Usage
 -----
-Usage is through the command line; run the program similar to any other java application with command line arguments: `java D3Taxonomy <input file> <delimiter>`.
+Usage is through the command line; run the program similar to any other java application with command line arguments:
+`java D3Taxonomy <input file> <delimiter>`.

+###### Example run:
+(assuming all required files are in the same working directory)

+`$ javac -cp json-simple-1.1.1.jar D3Taxonomy.java`
+`$ java -cp json-simple-1.1.1.jar: D3Taxonomy taxonomy_en-US.txt " > "`

-Program will both print final JSON string to the console as well as save it file "flare.json" in the present working directory.
+Program will both print final JSON string to the console as well as save it in file "flare.json" in the present working directory.
 The source may be modified as necesary for special use cases.

 Any text delimiter is compatible, examples include `,` (commas) for comma separated values, or ` > ` for plain text files.